kishanpatel1204/kishanpatel1204.github.io/README.md

-Created persnol portfolio using HTML, CSS and Javascript.
+Created personal portfolio using HTML, CSS and Javascript.